 About the author: Kevin is an Irish writer and journalist based in England.
 He was recently shortlisted for the Bristol Short Story Prize and his byline has appeared in Reuters, VICE and The Times.
 He has two young children and enjoy running around the Hampshire countryside.

-Tune into Arena with Seán Rocks at 7pm on Monday 27 September to hear the judges, Lucy Caldwell, Declan Hughes and Lisa McInerney discuss this year's shortlist and announce their overall winners.
+Listen back to Arena with Seán Rocks from Monday 27 September to hear the judges, Lucy Caldwell, Declan Hughes and Lisa McInerney discuss this year's shortlist and announce their overall winners.